 Planning is underway for 2019 events for Mental Health Month and the annual Inclusive Film Festival to Celebrate International Day of People with Disability.

 International Day of People with Disability is a United Nations day that promotes inclusivity and celebrates the achievements and contributions of people with disability.

 By gathering together to celebrate this day, we can help to ensure inclusion for the 4.3 million Australians living with disability and contribute to positive change in our community.

-This year Inner West Council will mark International Day of People with Disability by holding a Film Festival featuring short films made by Bus Stop films by and for people with a disability
+This year Inner West Council will mark International Day of People with Disability by holding a Film Festival featuring international films curated by the Other Film Festival.

 Where: Petersham Town Hall